 This takes ownership of who you are and responsibility for what kind of relationship you want to create.

 This can take some time and a lot of self reflection.
-That's why my program Soulmate Relationship Clarity has a clear structure to help you clearly define a holistic view of who + what you want in a relationship.
-You can do this process with your partner, too.
+That's why I created my guided journal Love Vision Clarity with numerous conversational prompts to help you think through all the various aspects of a relationship and life.
+By taking the time to answer those questions, you'll develop a clear holistic view of who + what you want in a relationship.
+You can even do this process with your partner, too!

 Of course, the more you know and have all of this defined, the easier it would be to communicate this with your partner.
 Yes, the ultimate goal is to communicate and have multiple conversations with your partner about all these various topics.
 It’s also important to discuss things when they evolve and change over time, too.